-- Maximize backup and recovery performance
+- Optimize backup and restoration speed

 Additional DPM-related Support Offered by Progent

 Progentís Cisco CCIE network experts can help you to create a resilient network infrastructure that is affordable to deploy and easy to manage and that offers maximum uptime and data protection.
 Progent's CISSP-ISSAP security experts can assist you to produce and validate a disaster recovery strategy that is financially sensible for your business, ensures security for your vital data, and minimizes system downtime in case of a catastrophic IT failure.

 Contact Progent to Get Support from a Microsoft-Certified DPM 2010 Specialist

 In order to contact Progent about consulting help for Data Protection Manager 2010 solutions, call 1-800-993-9400 or see Contact Progent.